 Supplements of calcium effectively increased the build up and bone mineral content in teenage girls, but the benefits are undone if the supplementation stops, suggests a new study.

+Women are four times more likely to develop osteoporosis than men.
+Potential reduction of osteoporosis has traditionally been a two-pronged approach by either attempting to boost bone density in high-risk post-menopausal women by improved diet or supplements, or by maximising the build up of bone during the highly important pubescent years.
+About 35 per cent of a mature adult's peak bone mass is built-up during puberty.
 The Sheffield-based researched used fan-beam dual-energy X-ray absorptiometry, and four bone turnover markers to test the effects of calcium supplementation on bone health.
 They recruited 96 girls with a low habitual calcium intake (average intake of 636 mg per day) and an average age of 12, and assigned them to receive the daily calcium supplement or placebo (control).

 Source: American Journal of Clinical Nutrition February 2008, Volume 87, Number 2, Pages 455-462 "Calcium supplementation and bone mineral accretion in adolescent girls: an 18-mo randomized controlled trial with 2-y follow-up"

 Authors: H.L.
 Lambert, R. Eastell, K. Karnik, J.M.
 Russell, M.E.
 Barker